Newport

 Population growth drivers in Newport are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Newport's population was approximately 20,248 as of August 2025, reflecting an increase of 1,495 people since the 2021 Census.
-The 2021 Census reported a population of 18,753 in Newport.
-This change is inferred from the estimated resident population of 19,973 as of June 2024 and an additional 768 validated new addresses since the Census date.
-This results in a population density ratio of 2,290 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Newport's growth rate of 8.0% since the 2021 census exceeded the SA3 area's growth rate of 7.0%, making it a growth leader in the region.
-Overseas migration contributed approximately 61.6% of overall population gains during recent periods, driving this growth.
+Newport's population was approximately 20,242 as of November 2025.
+This figure represents an increase of 1,489 people since the 2021 Census, which reported a population of 18,753.
+The change is inferred from ABS estimated resident population data of 19,969 in June 2024 and an additional 767 validated new addresses since the Census date.
+This results in a population density ratio of 2,289 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Newport's growth rate of 7.9% since the 2021 census exceeded that of its SA3 area (7.1%), indicating it as a growth leader in the region.
+Overseas migration contributed approximately 61.6% of overall population gains during recent periods, driving primary population growth.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted employing weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends project an above median growth for the area, with an expected increase of 4,489 persons to 2041 based on the latest population numbers, reflecting a total increase of 20.7% over the 17 years.
+Future population trends project an above median growth rate, with the area expected to grow by 4,489 persons to 2041 based on latest numbers, reflecting a total increase of 20.7% over the 17-year period.

 Frequently Asked Questions - Population